AnnikaMLamb/Interspecific-hybridisation-provides-a-low-risk-option/README.md

 >Data is avaiable in .csv, .fasta, and .txt formats and code is written in R.
 >
 # Data
->Repository contains five phenotypic datasets and one ITS2 metabarcoding dataset
+>Repository contains six phenotypic datasets and one ITS2 metabarcoding dataset
 >
 ## Fertilisation data
 >HybridFieldProject_FertilisationData.csv